bleeDev/bleedev.github.io/_posts/2015-01-20-developer-soft-skills-part-2:-troubleshooting.md

 ##Postfix
 Once our solution is in place we should return to where we started.
 Trying to reproduce the issue.
 This will confirm our solution as the right one.
 Now that we know what the solution is and it works, what is next.

 One concern is how to deploy the fix.
 Another would be to provide others with a way use that solution.
 Both of these can be resolved by creating a patch.
 A patch provides for incorrect code to be removed as well as new or updated code to be applied.
 This allows for the deployment of a fix to specific parts of the code, without having to update the entire code base.
 A patch can also be shared with others so they can also update their code.
-It can also be included in the release of the next version of distrubuted code.  -links to how tos-
+It can also be included in the release of the next version of distrubuted code.

+#-links to how tos-

+Another concern is regression.
+You have taken the time to troubleshoot and fix the issue; you pat yourself on the back and think that your journey is at its end.
+But it is not.
+Development usually involves several systems being linked together.
+With all of this interoperability changes in one system almost always affect another.
+The fix you made may have introduced a new bug or uncovered an existing issue that was obfuscated before the changes that were made.
+To mitigate this, always

 ##Making better code help others troubleshoot
 I don't think a blog post about troubleshooting would be complete without acknowledging ways to help others troubleshoot our code.
 Code smell, according to [Martin Fowler](http://martinfowler.com/bliki/CodeSmell.html), "...is a surface indication that usually corresponds to a deeper problem in the system".
 This can be helpful during troubleshooting as it could lead to underlying issues.
 But it can also be a "red herring".
 The less "smelly" our code is, the better chance the next person has in troubleshooting.
 This can be done by refactoring our code, making it easier to follow how a system works.